Ringed cross: Celtic crosses in France

+Celtic crosses in Great Britain

+St. John's Cross at Iona Abbey, a monastery off the coast of Scotland with strong Irish roots and a major pilgrimage center, may be the prototype for all other high crosses.
+It is now kept in the abbey museum.

+Celtic crosses in Ireland

+Most high crosses were made between the 8th and 10th centuries, with a briefer revival occurring in Ireland in the late 11th and 12th centuries.

 The Celtic cross saw a resurgence in the mid-19th century, following new studies and reconstructions of the medieval high crosses.
 They subsequently became common objects in art, architecture, and merchandise during the Celtic Revival.
 They have since remained popular symbols of Ireland and "Celtic" identity.

-Continental Europe

-France

-A type of ringed cross, called the croix nimbée ("cross with nimbus") is found in France.
-Their design is different from the Celtic cross, but all the French examples are quite analogous in shape to each other.
-They are found mainly in the western part of France: in Normandy, Limousin as far as Auvergne in the centre.
-Most of them were made around the 16th century.
-One can be seen on the spire of Orléans Cathedral, in the Loire valley.